 Once you’ve trimmed your footage accordingly, you can play around with Camtasia’s more advanced features and add a wide range of different effects.

 Step 5: Produce and share

-There you have it!
-You’re ready to start screen recording like a pro and produce clear communications for your audience.
-No more scheduling Zoom sessions to walk a coworker through a process or having countless meetings with friends to explain a task.
-Just send them a screen recording!
+Screen recordings are a great way to produce clear communications for your audience.
+This could mean you no longer have to schedule Zoom calls to walk a coworker through a process or have countless meetings to explain simple tasks.
+From now on, you can just send them a screen recording!

-With Snagit and Camtasia, you can easily record your screen and audio either simultaneously or separately.
-Just follow the steps above for perfect audio every time!
+With Snagit and Camtasia, you can easily record your screen and audio, either simultaneously or separately.
+Just follow the steps outlined in this guide to record perfect audio every time!

 To record both your screen and your webcam footage on Windows, simply toggle the Record Webcam option in Snagit or Camtasia.

 While Snagit and Camtasia can’t record your iPhone screen, TechSmith’s Capture app lets you quickly and easily record your iPhone screen.
 Once you’ve downloaded the app, follow these steps:

 Step 1.
 Enable screen recording on your iOS device.